Author: Dr. Athanasios Pallis & Dr. Theo Notteboom

 Ports are typically associated at a national level.
 Depending on the institutional setting, national associations envisage a different role.
 In some countries, these are just professional associations aiming to build professional expertise and knowledge sharing.
 In others, they are also active in, or even focused on, shaping port and port-related policies at the national or even international level.
 In some cases, these national associations only cover a part of all national ports.
 For example, the Indian Ports Association fosters the growth and development of its major ports, which are under the supervisory control of the Ministry of Shipping.

-The specialization of port activities has to lead to associations representing the interests of ports or terminal operators in specific port markets.
+The specialization of port activities inevitably leads to associations representing the interests of ports or terminal operators in specific port markets.
 One example is the Association of Bulk Terminal Operators (ABTO), which aims to provide a forum for its members to discuss the issues impacting seaborne trade and the global transportation of bulk commodities.
 The most advanced example of this type of association is observed in the cruise port world.

 At the terminal operator level, the International Cargo Handling Coordination Association (ICHCA), founded in 1952, is a non-government organization (NGO) dedicated to improving the safety, security, sustainability, productivity, and efficiency of cargo handling and goods movement by all modes and through all phases of national and international supply chains.
-ICHCA International operates through a series of autonomous national and regional chapters, including ICHCA Australia, ICHCA Japan, and ICHCA Canarias/Africa (CARC), and working groups.
-The organization represents its members and the cargo handling industry at large, in front of national and international agencies and regulatory bodies.
+ICHCA International operates through a series of autonomous national and regional chapters, including ICHCA Australia, ICHCA Japan, and ICHCA Canarias/Africa, and working groups.
+The organization represents its members and the cargo handling industry at large, before national and international agencies and regulatory bodies.

 In Europe, terminal operators have formed their regional association, the Federation of European Private Companies and Terminal Operators (FEPORT).
 Established in 1993, FEPORT represents the interests of a variety of terminal operators and stevedoring companies carrying out activities over 400 terminals in the seaports of the European Union.
 Inland ports are associated with the European Federation of Inland Ports (EFIP).
 In North America, terminal owners and operators have been joined by carriers operating throughout the world in the Pacific Merchant Shipping Association (PMSA), an independent, not-for-profit shipping association that is engaged in community affairs and legislative and regulatory processes in the U.S. West Coast states.